How Do Traffic Flow Templates (TFT) Shape Data Flows in LTE Network Architecture?

 Traffic Flow Templates (TFTs) are packet filters that play a crucial role in Quality of Service (QoS) management in LTE networks.
 Here’s a quick rundown of some key aspects of TFTs:

 • They act as filters that map various subscriber data flows to appropriate EPS bearers and QoS levels.
-This allows optimization and prioritization of different services.
+This allows the optimization and prioritization of different services.

 • TFTs enable the multiplexing of multiple flows across shared bearers.
 This allows for efficient utilization of radio resources.